Ben-glitch-cloud/CV/README.md

   <dt>Strong organisation skills</dt>
   <dd>Methodical and process driven approach to tasks and problem solving, as evidenced in my coding practice.
 Also put into practice as University Climbing Club       committee leader.</dd>
   <dt>Effective communicator</dt>
-    <dd>Comfortable presenting tasks and ideas to wider groups, as evidenced in my end of course project ( insert link )</dd>
+    <dd>Comfortable presenting tasks and ideas to wider groups, as evidenced in my end of course project.</dd>
   <dt>Resilient</dt>
     <dd>I worked through a number of challenges relating to be being dyslexic.
 I now see this neuro- diversity as a strength.</dd>
 </dl>